Jean-Marc Audemar

-Jean-Marc Audemar (born 15 August 1971 in France) is a French retired footballer who is last known to have played for US Stade Tamponnaise of the Reunion Premier League in 2007.
+Jean-Marc Audemar (born 15 August 1971) is a French retired footballer who is last known to have played for US Stade Tamponnaise of the Reunion Premier League in 2007.

 Singapore

 Following Benoît Salviat and Nicodeme Boucher to Singapore's Tanjong Pagar United in early 2004, Audemar finished the season among the best defenders in the league and was nominated for the Singapore Pools People's Choice Award, having been forced to leave Tanjong Pagar United due to their overleveragedness.
 He did not exclude a return to Reunion though, and, in 2006, sealed a move to US Possession.